GeoffKellyNC/job-tracker-app/README.md

         currentStatus: '',
         otherNotes: '',
     }]`
-- [x] Added ability to toggle between default card view and a list view.
+- [x] Added ability to toggle between default card view and a list view on home page.
+- [x] Added various other performance and styling changes and optimizations.